MohammadJavad14/docker/myDockerNotes.md

     - rm file*: remove all file which starts with file
     - rm docker/: getting an error "docker/" is a directory
     - rm -r docker/: remove a directory and all files inside it

+# Editing and Viewing Files
+    - apt install nano
+    - nano file.txt: open the file and do some thing
+    - ^X: for exiting
+    - cat file.txt: to see the content of this file usually used for displaying short file
+    - more file.txt: to see the long files
+        - press space for go to next page
+        - press enter go one line down
+        - there is no way to go up
+        - for that you can use less
+        - to exit press q
+    - apt install less
+        - use up and down arrow
+        - press space for go to next page
+        - press enter go one line down
+        - to exit press q
+    - head -n 5 file.txt: shows the first 5 line of the file
+    - tail -n 5 file.txt: shows the last 5 line of the file